Robust multi-sensor Generalized Labeled Multi-Bernoulli filter: Introduction

 Information of targets detection probability and clutter rate (background information) influences the performance of multi-target filters while it is usually assumed to be known and constant.
 However, this assumption is strong and often does not hold in practice since these parameters are often time-varying in practical applications.
 Furthermore, the problem is worsened in multi-sensor tracking as background information must be provided for each sensor.
 For single-sensor systems, this problem has been addressed in~\cite{Beard2013Multitarget, Do2019Tracking, Mahler2011CPHD,Punchihewa2018Multiple}.
 However, it has not yet been tackled in the multi-sensor multi-target tracking framework.

 This paper introduces a robust filter capable of estimating target trajectories with a centralized multi-sensor setting in an unknown background environment.
-Our filter combines multiple independent, robust CPHD filters~\cite{Mahler2011CPHD} to estimate clutter rate (each filter estimates the clutter rate of one sensor) and an efficient MS-GLMB~\cite{Vo2019MultiSensor} to handle the main filtering process.
+Our main contribution is a systematic combination of multiple independent, robust CPHD filters~\cite{Mahler2011CPHD} to estimate clutter rate (each filter estimates the clutter rate of one sensor) and an efficient MS-GLMB~\cite{Vo2019MultiSensor} to handle the main filtering process.
 The detection probability of a target is augmented to its state for joint estimation \cite{Punchihewa2018Multiple}.

 The structure of this paper is as follows.
 In Section~\ref{sec:Background}, we start with providing readers background information on multi-target tracking in the RFS paradigm.
 In Section~\ref{sec:The-proposed-filter}, we detail the formulation and implementation of our robust filter.
 Finally, in Section~\ref{sec:Numerical-study}, we demonstrate the performance of our filter in different tracking scenarios.
 Although this filter can handle different types of sensors, we focus on showing its performance with bearing-only sensors in this work.